Derived Foliations: Analytification of derived foliations: the GAGA theorem

 are fully faithful.
 Their essential images consists of $B \in C_X$ (resp. $B \in C_{X^h}$) such that $Sym_{\OO_X}(B^{(1)}) \simeq B$ (resp. $Sym_{\OO_{X^h}}(B^{(1)}) \simeq B$) as graded cdga's. \end{lem}

-\textit{Proof of the lemma.} This simply follows by unraveling the various definitions and the universal property of the de Rham algebras.
-We give the argument for $C_X$, the case of $C_{X^h}$ being totally similar.
+\textit{Proof of Lemma \ref{auxlemmayesyes}.} This follows by simply unraveling the various definitions, and the universal property of the de Rham algebras.
+We give the argument for $C_X$, the case of $C_{X^h}$ being completely analogous.